gabors-data-analysis/da-coding-rstats/lecture25-classification-wML/README.md

-# Seminar 05: Prediction and classification of binary outcome with ML tools
+# Lecture 25: Prediction and classification of binary outcome with ML tools

 ## Motivation